Computer Science City College of New York

 - seq_ex3.cxx: A

-the program will only be served as a reference; we are going
+points given by the program will only be served as a reference; we ar

 The sequence Class Using a Linked List